qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    **Solution**

-   Error log indicates that there is no space on the device **“fatal: write error: No space left on device”**.
+   Error log indicates that there is no space on the device "fatal: write error: No space left on device".

    Clean up the space and retrigger.

--  **File “/usr/lib/python3.10/locale.py”, line 620, in setlocale return
-   \_setlocale(category, locale)locale.Error: unsupported locale
+-  "File “/usr/lib/python3.10/locale.py”, line 620, in setlocale return \_setlocale(category, locale)locale.Error: unsupported locale setting"
-   setting**

    To resolve this error, run the following commands and recompile: